 - Have earned a bachelor's degree or higher from a regionally accredited institution in the U.S. or the equivalent of a U.S. bachelor's degree from an international institution that is officially recognized by that country. - Although applicants are not required to have a specific type of bachelor's degree, most admitted students have a degree related to their graduate program of interest. - Have maintained a "B" (3.00 on a 4.00 scale) grade point average (GPA) in the last 60 semester hours or 90 quarter hours of undergraduate course work.
-If students do not meet the minimum GPA requirements, their application may still be considered. - Submit general GRE scores; exam must have been taken within the last 5 years. - Demonstrate English proficiency if the applicant's native language is not English.
+If students do not meet the minimum GPA requirements, their application may still be considered. - The application standards for international students are the same as for domestic students, with the exception of submitting proof of English proficiency (for students whose native language is not English).
+After admission, international students are also required to obtain a U.S. visa, which includes submitting a graduate financial quarantee.